CANEY FORK ULTRA 40 miler

 Cutoff for this event will be 13 hours which means an average pace of 18.5 minute miles.
 Many sections of this course will be very runnable and many sections will not be.
 River crossings will also slow your overall pace.
 Please keep this in mind when registering for this event.

 Sorry, there are no refunds or exchanges for any registration.
 In the event of a cancelation all registrations will be rolled to the next year.

 The running of the 40 Miler will be completely subject to water levels of the Caney Fork River.
-While typical summer water levels make it highly unlikely, any significant rainfall in the week leading up to race day may cause cancellation on short notice.
+While typical summer water levels make it highly unlikely, any significant rainfall in the week leading up to race day may cause cancellation or course changes on short notice.
 Every effort will be made to monitor water levels with our Rescue Team and notify participants.
 In the event of a cancellation, registrations for this event will be rolled to the following year.